Hosepipe Rainbows : How to Survive Camping in a Tent

 "That's right, don't put 'oles in yer groundsheets"

-No! its going to come from below, it's going to flow along the ground and sneak up inside your tent through the bloody holes in your groundsheet, all 25 of them.
 I thought I'd compromise, I put most of my pegs on the outside of the sheet but put two in the middle of the tent just to secure the inners, "That won't do no harm" I thought, "Only two pegs down there, that reduces the risk" What an idiot!
 I should have listened to Tommy.

 I should've listened, I should've learned, you can't mess with water, look what happened to the King of Egypt, don't screw around with Charlton Heston or you're gonna get trench foot, no compromise, no middle ground, it's all or nothing.